-Xiao et al. [100, 101] prepared a TNT/nano HMX melt-cast explosive grain (φ 20 mm×20 mm) composed of 60 wt% TNT and 40 wt% superfine HMX by using an FDM 3D printer, as shown in Fig. 22.
+Xiao et al. [99,100] prepared a TNT/nano HMX melt-cast explosive grain ( $\varphi$ 20 mm $\times$ 20 mm) composed of 60 wt% TNT and 40 wt% superfine HMX by using an FDM 3D printer, as shown in Fig. 22.
 The printed grains reached 98.6% of the theoretical density, and the compressive strength and tensile strength of grains were 87.5% and 66.7% higher than the traditional cast ones, respectively.
 Besides, the microstructures of top and side views demonstrate the anisotropy of the printed grains.
 The fracture surface of printed grains was smooth and dense and the superfine HMX particles were uniformly mixed with TNT without any defects, while many holes can be observed inside the cast grains, which greatly reduces the density and mechanical properties of the grains, as shown in Figs. 22(c) and 22(d).
-Zong et al. [102] successfully designed and fabricated a ring-structured TNT/HMX-based explosive grain with an FDM 3D printer.
+Zong et al. [101] successfully designed and fabricated a ring-structured TNT/HMX-based explosive grain with an FDM 3D printer.
 The printing process and microstructures of the grain are presented in Fig. 23(a), from which a dense microstructure for the printed grain can be observed.
-Ruz-Nuglo et al. [103] printed different types of simulated polymer-bonded explosives, Sylgard®, tetrafluoroethylene, hexafluoropropylene, and vinylidene fluoride (THV) polymer inks by the DIW technology.
-The free-standing films and structures with particle loadings up to 85 wt% could be achieved using the appropriate inks, making DIW promising for AM of polymer-bonded reactants.
-Zhang et al. [104] designed a CL-20-based explosive ink, and the smooth explosive film was prepared using the micro-jet DIW technology, with a critical diameter of 0.153 mm and an average detonation velocity of 8090 m/s.
+Ruz-Nuglo et al. [102] printed different types of simulated polymer-bonded explosives,

-Fig. 22. (a) The FDM printer made by Xiao et al; (b) The printing process of TNT/nano HMX meltcast explosive grain; (c) The top and side views of printed samples; (d) Microstructure of fracture surfaces of printed and traditional explosive samples.
-Adapted from Ref.
-[100, 101].
+Fig. 22. (a) The FDM printer made by Xiao et al.; (b) The printing process of TNT/nano HMX melt-cast explosive grain; (c) The top and side views of printed samples; (d) Microstructure of fracture surfaces of printed and traditional explosive samples.
+Adapted from Refs.
+[99,100].